latchjack/monitoring-test/frontend/README.md

 4. Rank the titles using the amount of total viewings they've had.

 ## Wins
 I really enjoyed this challenge and found I learnt a lot by doing it.
-I'm also happy I taught myself how to use Rechart to create the linechart as it's something I've never done before but can see myself using on other projects in the future.
+I'm glad I put some more time into it as I think the styling was implemented well and as close to the company's website as possible.
+I think I did well with the show page data in the end too.
+I'm also very happy as I taught myself how to use Rechart to create the linechart.
+This is something I've never done before but can see myself using on other projects in the future.

 #### Author
 Latch Jack - You can contact me via [Twitter](https://twitter.com/LatchCodes "My twitter profile") or via [email](mailto:latch.jack@gmail.com "my email").